-Today, Grace Christian School has grown from the original enrollment of 76 students to the present enrollment of approximately 440 in Preschool through 8th grade.
+Today, Grace Christian School has grown from the original enrollment of 76 students to the present enrollment of approximately 300 in Preschool through 8th grade.
 The preschool was opened in 1991.
-Today the preschool has over 130 children enrolled in seven different classrooms, serving students from ages two through five.
+Today the preschool has approximately 100 children enrolled serving students from infants through five years old.

 Do I have to be member of your church or a particular church to send my child to school there?

 No, we have families from many different faith backgrounds.
 We share the Good News of our Lord Jesus Christ from a Lutheran perspective.
 To learn more about what Lutherans believe please visit the Our Beliefs section of this site.